manticoresoftware/manticoresearch/TESTING.md

 #### 2. Testing Your Own Code Changes

-When you've made changes to Manticore Search code and want to test them before creating a PR, use the [`build-local-test-kit.sh`](https://github.com/manticoresoftware/manticoresearch/blob/master/misc/build-local-test-kit.sh) script.
+When you've made changes to Manticore Search code and want to test them with CLT tests before creating a PR, use the [`build-local-test-kit.sh`](https://github.com/manticoresoftware/manticoresearch/blob/master/misc/build-local-test-kit.sh) script.

 **Usage:**